My Dashboard

 • Can I use BellRinger marketing materials for my personal fundraising efforts?

 Definitely!
 You are able to use BellRinger’s logos and other design elements for your personal fundraising efforts.
-You can access these logos in our 2023 asset kit located on the resources page (link) or on your Rider Dashboard .
-Please send any final designs that use BellRinger’s assets to Alyssa Bielinski at Alyssa@BellRinger.org for approval before publication and production.
+Please reach out to the BellRinger Team at Social@BellRinger.org with any specific requests of files or logos.
+We ask that you share all graphics and collateral made back with the BellRinger Team for approval before publication.
+Please send any final designs that use BellRinger’s assets to Social@Bellringer.org for approval before publication and production.

 • What do I do if a donor hands me a check?